Functions of bounded fractional variation and fractal currents: Functions of bounded fractional variation

 \subsection{Approximation theorem}

-Here we prove an approximation result for functions in $\BV^\alpha_c(\R^n)$ by functions in $\BV_c(\R^n)$.
+Below we prove an approximation result for functions in $\BV^\alpha_c(\R^n)$ by functions in $\BV_c(\R^n)$.
 These approximations are obtained by averaging on dyadic cubes.
 In order to obtain the bounds on the total variation of these approximations the construction of \cite[Lemma~1]{RY} is used.
-In \cite{RY} this is the elementary starting point to solve the prescribed Jacobian problem for densities of different regularity.
-The following theorem can be seen as the main result of this work and it is also the reason why $\bV^\alpha(u)$ for $u \in L^1(U)$ is defined as it is and not as
+In \cite{RY} Rivi\`ere and Ye used this is as the elementary starting point to solve the prescribed Jacobian problem for densities of different regularity.
+The theorem below can be seen as the main technical result of this work and it is also the reason why $\bV^\alpha(u)$ for $u \in L^1(U)$ is defined as it is and not as

 which may seem more appropriate in analogy with the classical definition.
 It is actually not clear to the author to what extent these definitions are equivalent.
-The specific necessity of our definition of $\bV^\alpha(u)$ in the proof below is in the estimate~\eqref{mainestimate_eq}.
+The specific use of our definition of $\bV^\alpha(u)$ in the proof below is in estimate \eqref{mainestimate_eq}.